Creating and Using Layout Templates

 To use the layout as your template whenever you open a New Layout file, specify it as your template in the Preferences dialog.

-- In the Preferences dialog:
+- In the Preferences dialog that appears:

 - Click OK to close the Preferences dialog and apply your change.